Laikahheng/group-a-s2g1-handwritten-recognition-system/PMP-PLAN/A-PROJECT_SUMMARY.md

 + Thiveya A/P Mahendran B032010296

 ### Objectives:
-+ To develop an artificial intelligence system that are able to recognize the human handwriting
++ To develop an artificial intelligence system that are able to recognize the human handwriting in English
-+ To
++ To convert huge volume of handwritten data to text data in a very small amount of time
 + To develop an application programming interface (API) for the future ease of use as the integration module

 <br><br><br>